sonrai-LLC/extRS/README.md

 Here is an implementation of extRS in the form of an SSRS client (extRS.Portal.csproj) that exposes some of the default SSRS Portal feature set: https://extrs.net

-# Requirements
-This plug-in works as a drop-in Nuget package for .NET projects as well an SSRS Custom Assembly as described by Microsoft here: https://docs.microsoft.com/en-us/sql/reporting-services/custom-assemblies/using-custom-assemblies-with-reports?view=sql-server-ver15

-# Contents
-This package includes the following components:
-- Sonrai.ExtRS.dll

 # Examples

 ```